 To contact you regarding our projects and services as a charity.

-To ensure that your contact details are correct, so that we are able to comply with our requirements.
+To ensure that your contact details are correct, so that we are able to fulfil our requirements.

 To respond to requests for information.

 To maintain records of vulnerable applicants, such as those with specific health or medical conditions.

 To meet legal obligations to verify your identity.

 To interact with our suppliers to procure and pay for goods and services.